vasquezme/how-to-sql/README.md

 # how-to-sql

-Use ArcMap and ArcPy to explore, summarize and visualize data
+Use MS SQL to explore, summarize and visualize data

 Steps: